eHeaven/go-shex/.github/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to the [go-unexec](https://github.com/thegomachine/go-unexec) library.
+Thank you for considering contributing to the [go-shex](https://github.com/thegomachine/go-shex) package.

 ## Contributing code